Generic configurations in 2D strongly competing systems: Introduction

-A more detailed introduction to the literature about the problem \eqref{e:minimization} is postponed to the next subsection.
-We are particularly interested in the qualitative description of the geometry of the solutions.
-A classification has been completed for \(N=3\) species in \cite{ctv4}, and for \(N=4\) species in \cite{lm1}.
-When \(N=3\) the species meet at a common triple point; for \(N=4\) two configurations are possible, namely the case of four species competing around a single \(4\)-point, or configurations with two \(3\)-points (see Figure \ref{figtype}).
+The aim of this paper is to classify the structures of the singular set of the \emph{generic} harmonic maps $\cU(\Omega)$.
+Leaving apart the cases $N=2, 3$ which are not relevant to the present study, a classification has been completed for \(N=4\) in \cite{lm1}, where the authors prove that two configurations are possible, namely the case of a single \(4\)-point, or configurations with two \(3\)-points (see Figure \ref{figtype}).

-As explained in \cite{lm1}, when \(N=4\) the existence of \(4\)-points requires an additional condition and, therefore, it is not stable.
-This suggests that the solutions with a single \(4\)-point lie on a Banach manifold with finite co-dimension, and therefore are not generic in the space of solutions.
+As explained in \cite{lm1}, when \(N=4\) the existence of \(4\)-points requires an additional condition and, therefore, it is not a stable configuration.
+This suggests that the solutions with \(4\)-points lie on a Banach manifold with finite co-dimension, and therefore are not generic in the space of solutions.

 In this paper we show that the result obtained for \(N=4\) is paradigmatic of the general case $N> 3$.
-We prove that the configurations where the species meet exclusively on \(2\)-points or \(3\)-points are generic, while points with multiplicity higher are unstable and can be perturbed away by small variations.
+We prove that the configurations where the subdomains meet exclusively on \(2\)-points or \(3\)-points are residual in the sense of Baire category.
+A direct consequence is that the points with higher multiplicity are unstable and can be perturbed away by small variations.

+To state our main result we introduce the set of functions in $\cU(\Omega)$ corresponding to harmonic maps $U\in \cU_N(\Omega)$ with at most triple junctions: